caretak3r/aws-security-cert-service-notes/README.md

         + `arn:aws:ec2:<region>:<account>:route-table/route-table-id`
         + `arn:aws:ec2:<region>:<account>:security-group/security-group-id`
         + `arn:aws:ec2:<region>:<account>:vpc/vpc-id` and `ec2:Tenancy`
+    * DNS
+        + enableDnsHostnames - only works if `enableDNSSupport` is also enabled
+        + enableDnsSupport
+        + If both are `true`:
+            + instances with public-ips get a public DNS hostname
+            + Amazon's DNS can resolve private DNS hostnames
+        + If **either or both** are `false`:
+            + instances with public-ips don't get a public DNS hostname
+            + Amazon's DNS can't resolve private DNS hostnames
     * Network interfaces
         + Has one or more IP addresses, a MAC address, one or more security groups,
         + Can be moved between EC2 instances